alexamlie/alexamlie.github.io/_pages/music.md

 author_profile: true
 ---

 Outside of science, I am also an avid musician.
-My main instrument is electric bass but I am also an oboist, guitarist, drummer, pianist, and mediocre mandolinist.
+My main instrument is electric bass but I am also an oboist, guitarist, vocalist, drummer, pianist, and mediocre mandolinist.
 Here are some of my projects:

 # [Neuroglyph](https://neuroglyph.bandcamp.com)